Priesemann-Group/mrestimator/README.md

 The second line adds the downloaded directory to your `PYTHONPATH` environment variable, so that it will be found automatically.
 If you want to add the path automatically when you login, you can add it to your `~/.bashrc` or `~/.profile`:
 ```
 echo 'export PYTHONPATH="${PYTHONPATH}:'$(pwd)'/mre"' >> ~/.bashrc
 ```

 Then, you should be able to import the module into any python session
 ```
 python3
-import mre
+import mrestimator as mre
 ```